• Disease Overview

 Treatment

-For those who have developed AML or MDS, treatment is directed for that disorder.
-(For more information on treatment of these disorders, choose the specific disorder name as your search term in the Rare Disease Database and scroll down to the “Treatment” section.)
 The only potential cure for patients who develop MDS is an allogeneic stem cell transplant, a type of bone marrow transplant.
-In an allogeneic stem cell transplant, hematopoietic stem cells (cells that can make red cells, white cells, and platelets) are typically donated from a closely matched sibling family member or unrelated donor and infused into the affected patient after receiving high doses of chemotherapy with or without radiation.
+In an allogeneic stem cell transplant, hematopoietic stem cells (cells that can make red cells, white cells and platelets) are typically donated from a closely matched sibling family member or unrelated donor and infused into the affected patient after receiving high doses of chemotherapy with or without radiation.
 Allogeneic stem cell transplant is also commonly used in the treatment of AML.
-For FPD/AML patients who require an allogeneic stem cell transplant, it is important to perform genetic testing on their siblings for RUNX1 mutations prior to using them as a donor because they may carry the same inherited mutation.
-If the sibling has a RUNX1 mutation they should not be used as a donor.
+For FPD/AML patients who require an allogeneic stem cell transplant, it is important to perform genetic testing on their siblings for RUNX1 variants prior to using them as a donor because they may carry the same inherited gene variant.
+If the sibling has a RUNX1 variant, they should not be used as a donor.
 If they are used as a donor it can result in poor outcomes such as failure of the transplant (engraftment failure) and future development of leukemia or MDS arising from the donor’s cells.

 • < Previous section